Skip to main content

 Work Permit

 Navigating the Norwegian work permit system is essential for both employers and foreign nationals seeking opportunities in the country.
-Norway, being part of the common Nordic and European labor markets, has streamlined its immigration procedures.
+Norway, being part of the common Nordic and European labour markets, has streamlined its immigration procedures.

 Common residence permits include: